Ronald McDonald: Nationwide rollout

+2025 return

+On August 5, 2025, McDonald’s published a press release announcing that the character, along with other characters from McDonaldland series, would be returning after two decades since its last appearance.
+The characters would be returning to promote a meal in a new commercial.

 Actors

 At any given time, there are dozens to hundreds of actors retained by McDonald's to appear as Ronald McDonald in restaurants and events.
 It is assumed, however, that the company uses only one actor at a time to play the character in national television commercials.
 Following is a list of primary American Ronald McDonald actors.